 Now is the time to take that trailer and use it as a seed.
-You plant that seed into your creative mind and you water it by watching movies.
+You plant that seed into your creative mind, and you water it by watching movies.
 Before you scream “Plagiarism,” know that this isn’t about directly stealing and ripping off movies.
 It’s about inspiration.
-It’s about finding a certain tone for a moment or story arc or action sequence or character.
-It’s about jump starting that imagination of yours.
+It’s about finding a particular tone for a moment or story arc or action sequence or character.
+It’s about jump-starting that imagination of yours.
 The best directors of the past and present always screen movies for their cast and crew to give them a visual idea of what the director is shooting for.

 Water that seed, watch movies that are similar to what you are trying to develop, and observe as that seed begins to grow into the amazing script that you’re about to write.

 If John Williams, the late James Horner (RIP my friend), Hans Zimmer, Danny Elfman, and many, many other great film score composers have taught us anything, it’s that music in cinema is important.
 No, it’s vital.
 Imagine Star Wars without that music.
 Imagine E.T. without that music.
 Imagine Chariots of Fire without that music.
 Imagine Dances with Wolves without that music.
 Some will jump into defensive mode and say that Steven Spielberg overuses John Williams’ E.T. music to manipulate the audience into feeling an emotion.
 Um, yeah, that’s the point.
 And mind you, E.T. grossed a stellar $435,110,554 domestically (that’s $1,151,857,200 adjusted to today’s money).
 Music matters.